WebOrigami/docs/content/pattern/interface.md

 ${ pattern/map/ObjectMap.js }
 ```

-We can then instantiate this `ObjectMap` class to wrap an object containing the markdown data:
+This `Map` class isn’t complete yet, but is sufficient for us to begin playing with it.
+We can instantiate this class to wrap an object containing the markdown data:

 ```${'js'}
 /* src/map/object.js */